abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/2dgn127.png)

 1. Click on **Endpoint hostname**.
-It'll open a browser tab where you will be visual that the Contoso Traders app has been hosted successfully.
+It'll open a browser tab where you will see that the Contoso Traders app has been hosted successfully.

    ![](media/2dgn128.png)